3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/rails-httparty-and-heroku.md

 ## Framing

-As you build applications, it's almost innevitable that you will run into a situation to communicate with an API.
+As you build applications, it's almost inevitable that you will run into a situation to communicate with an API.
 Thankfully, there are plenty of Ruby Gems out there to do a lot of work for us, but not every API has a gem associated with it.

 In todays lesson, we will go into depth on how to call an API through a gem called HTTParty.
 Through this gem, we will be able to easily retrieve data from any kind of API.